About Civic Engagement

 Jessica Sperling, Social Science Research Institute

-Sean Tate, Rubenstein-Bing Student-Athlete Civic Engagement
+Sean Tate, Rubenstein-Bing Student Athlete Civic Engagement Program

 Brian Valentyn, Duke Arts